brariden/melpa-gpl-snapshot/melpa/packages/rope-read-mode-readme.txt

 *** Vision

-rope-read-mode gets rope-mode which allows also editing.  rope-mode would provide a further possibility for the user to use Emacs, just as changing the default font.
+=rope-read-mode= gets =rope-mode= which allows also editing.
+=rope-mode= would provide a further editing feeling maybe.

 *** Lentic Literate Style